Atotaro98/Atotaro98/Readme.md

 ## JavaScript - React - Redux.

- - 🎮 [New-World-Countdown](https://newworld-countdown.netlify.app/) *At the request of my friends and colleagues I made a page where you can see the time left for one of the most anticipated MMOs of this year to come out.
-I'm talking about the New World.
-Use Html, Css and Javascript for the counter.
-It is something very simple but one that I enjoy doing.
-[Code](https://github.com/Atotaro98/New-World-Countdown)*

  - 🤢 [Not-Everything-is-rosy](https://not-everything-is-rosy.netlify.app/) *It is an application created with a COVID API, which allows you to search countrys and get information about COVID here.
 I use React + Redux.
 Css from Styles and Another API from flags.
 [Code](https://github.com/Atotaro98/Not-Everything-is-rosy)*